 4. See a Pelvic Floor Specialist

 I scheduled an appointment with a pelvic floor physical therapist when I was having a lot of pain and discomfort when I resumed running at six weeks (but it took me nearly another month to get in since she was so booked up!).
 So, I’d recommend seeing a pelvic floor PT while pregnant.
 Don’t wait until afterwards.
-Having an established relationship can help you be more proactive in your care since they may be able to advise you in advance on some basic things to work on post baby delivery.
+Having an established relationship can help you be more proactive in your care since they may be able to advise you in advance on some basic things to work on post baby delivery, like breathing.
+(This is a free resource about breathing + pelvic floor function that’s great.)

 And remember to DO YOUR PT EXERCISES.
 (It’s not just kegels!!)
 If you want to get things back to the way they were, you have to re-train your body how to work properly.
 Cut your workout five minutes short to make time for your exercises if you feel crunched by the clock.